In this post

 PacePro can only consider the elevation when creating the strategy and adjust the pace with the variable you tell it to.
 But it can't know if that descent it tells you you can do at 4:30min/km is going to be impossible because you have to duck to avoid a trunk or jump tree branches.

 However, in asphalt races the result can be very positive, and here the main limitation to your pace will be the slopes you encounter, except perhaps the first few moments of the race due to the crowds that form.

-In short, it's a good tool to use in a race, but only if you're very aware of the limitations it offers.
-But if I have to choose, I prefer to be guided by a metric that supports instantaneous changes like power (even if it's not a "real" one).
+In short, it is a good tool to use in a race, but as long as you are well aware of the limitations it offers.
+But if I have to choose, I prefer to be guided by a metric that supports instantaneous changes such as power (even if it is not a "real" data).

 The second feature that debuts with the Garmin Fenix 6 is smart battery profiles.
 Garmin has called it Energy Manager (o Power Manager).